 And then, of course, there is the stress that many women experience as the result of other menopause symptoms (hot flashes don’t exactly have a calming effect on the psyche.)
 More stress equals more cortisol, which equals an increased appetite and sugar cravings.

 So even if you’re not typically predisposed to weight gain, other menopause symptoms make it a lot easier to pack on pounds.

-Exercise is important, and most medical professionals recommend getting 30 minutes of moderate intensity exercise on most days of the week.
-Regular exercise can help sustain weight loss and have other positive effects, like increased energy.
+Exercise is important, and most medical professionals recommend 150 minutes of moderate exercise a week.
+Now, that might sound like a lot, but you can break it down into 30 minutes of moderate intensity exercise on most days of the week.
+Regular exercise helps to sustain weight loss and has other positive effects, like increased energy.
 But there’s a saying that goes “You can’t outrun a bad diet,” and exercise alone will not be enough to help with weight loss.
 You have to eat well.

 What should I eat to reduce menopause symptoms?